unbit/uwsgi-docs/Fastrouter.rst

 This is probably one of the best way for massive auto-scaling hosting.
 It uses the :doc:`subscription server <SubscriptionServer>` to allow instances to announce themselves and subscribe to the fastrouter.
-By default, the fastrouter subscription server can contain 30 key/value mappings.
-Increase this with ``fastrouter-subscription-slot`` as necessary.

 .. code-block:: sh

-    uwsgi --fastrouter 127.0.0.1:3017 --fastrouter-subscription-server 192.168.0.100:7000 --fastrouter-subscription-slot 80
+    uwsgi --fastrouter 127.0.0.1:3017 --fastrouter-subscription-server 192.168.0.100:7000

-This will spawn a subscription server on address 192.168.0.100 port 7000 with 80 available slots.
+This will spawn a subscription server on address 192.168.0.100 port 7000

 Now you can spawn your instances subscribing to the fastrouter: